-Boys and young men of color continue to face the challenges of living in communities of poverty, attending under-resourced schools, facing high rates of violence and trauma, and having limited job prospects.
-These early disadvantages affect their life prospects and their health, including shorter life spans than their white peers.
+Boys and young men of color continue to face the challenges of living in impoverished communities, attending under-resourced schools, enduring violence and trauma, and lacking job prospects.
+These early disadvantages affect their prospects, health, and life expectancy.

 “Families of color face obstacles—bureaucratic, financial, cultural, and geographical—in accessing quality early childhood education.”